arthurdias-trad/it-logger-backend/README.md

 Runs both the backend and the front-end at the same time (you can use Brad's front-end or create your own).
 Open [http://localhost:3000](http://localhost:3000)
 Server [http://localhost:5000](http://localhost:5000)

+## TO-DOS

+- The ITLogger is still lacking the search functionality.
+However, CRUD has been implemented for both Techs and Logs.